-M.T.S.
+THE MASTER OF THEOLOGICAL STUDIES (M.T.S.)
 IN LATINO/A MINISTRIES

-The Spanish language Master of Theological Studies in Latino/a Ministries degree is a two-year blended online program that provides a meaningful grounding in theological disciplines to prepare Spanish-speaking students for thoughtful and productive holistic ministry and leadership in churches, organizations, and community life in Latin America and the USA.
+The Spanish language Master of Theological Studies in Latino/a Ministries degree is a two-year blended online program that provides a meaningful grounding in theological disciplines to prepare Spanishspeaking students for thoughtful and productive holistic ministry and leadership in churches, organizations, and community life in Latin America and the USA.
 This program consists of twelve courses in the areas of spiritual formation, theology, biblical studies, church history, ethics, and practice of ministry.
 All courses are delivered and completed online.
 An annual one-week residency is required of all students at the beginning of each academic year for the purpose of course orientation.
 These residency training sessions take place in an accessible location to students in their home country where faculty travel to meet with them face to face.

-PROGRAM REQUIREMENTS FOR M.T.S IN LATINO/A MINISTRIES Nurturing Spiritual Life and Character 1......3 SFRM 505 Theology & Ethics of Congregational Life3 THI F 510 BIBL 503 Church in Mission Through History......3 CHHM 510 Biblical Interpretation for Ministry......3 BIBL 513 Old Testament Study 13 BIBL 501 CHHM 530 Christian World Mission3 Systematic Theology 1: Vision of Community..
-3 THLE 520 BIBLE Foundations of Pastoral Care & Counseling....3 PRMN 510 SUMMATIVE
+PROGRAM REQUIREMENTS FOR M.T.S IN LATINO/A MINISTRIES

+SFRM 505 Nurturing Spiritual Life and Character 13 THLE 510 Theology & Ethics of Congregational Life BIBL 503 New Testament Study 1 CHHM 510 Church in Mission Through History BIBL 513 Biblical Interpretation for Ministry BIBL 501 Old Testament Study 1 CHHM 530 Christian World Mission THLE 520 Systematic Theology 1: Vision of Community3 BIBLE627 The Mission of Jesus in Mark PRMN 510 Foundations of Pastoral Care & Counseling3 SFRM506 Nurturing Spiritual Life and Character 23 SUMMATIVE Seminar